What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 - You Me Her (2016-)

 What’s You Me Her about?
-A middle-class heterosexual couple is missing something in their lives – they want a baby, but biology isn’t working in their favor.
+A middle-class straight couple is missing something in their lives – they want a baby, but biology isn’t working in their favor.
 Also, they miss the ‘spark’.
 Through some funny events, they end up in a throuple with a younger woman.

 And the show creator gets feedback from a guy from the polyamory community after every episode!
 Of course, there are quite some issues with the series too, but it’s the first of its kind, so that’s only fair.